brainflow-dev/brainflow/docs/SupportedBoards.rst

 Optional fields:

-- :code:`ip_protocol`, optional; :code:`IpProtocolTypes.EDX` is accepted for clarity
 - :code:`timeout`, timeout for discovery and session operations, default is 15 sec

 Important notes:

-- Explicit EDX ids are self-describing and do not require :code:`master_board`.
 - Available sampling rates and signal ranges are discovered from the amplifier at runtime via :code:`board.config_board("edx:get_capabilities")`.

 Available commands: